reinauer/amiga-romy/README.md

 Look in the `software` directory for a bunch of scripts to create a nice 1MB ROM image for you.

+There's also a small program to create parametrized PLCC plug footprints for KiCAD.

 # Credits

 Romy has been developed in the past by speedgeek and Cosmos.
 Anton Gale kept